How to pick the perfect house plan

 When deciding between the various house plans, it’s helpful to establish your absolute ‘must-have’ list.
 Determine the features in a home that are your non-negotiables, such as sufficient storage, 3-bedrooms or an internal-accessed double garage.
 Following on from this, create another list that outlines your dream preferences by asking yourself what you have always wanted in a home.
 It may be luxury inclusions, such as a walk-in wardrobe, scullery or a large entertaining area.

 While you may not have the budget or floor space to include everything, combining the required practical features with a few priority indulgences means that you will end up with a space that you enjoy living in!
 Our Dream Home Finder means that you can search all of our floor plans based on the included features and figure out the perfect solution for your unique requirements.
+You may also like to view our most common house plan upgrades.

 Choosing a house design with a level of flexibility is important so that it will evolve with you in the different stages of life.
 You should consider not just the size of your family now, but how big you anticipate it growing in the future.
 As your children leave home it’s also great to be able to utilise the extra space and create a hub for your hobbies, guest room or home office.